felixlu/awesome-stars/topics.md

 - [jazzband/django-debug-toolbar](https://github.com/jazzband/django-debug-toolbar) - A configurable set of panels that display various debug information about the current request/response.
 - [worm128/AI-YinMei](https://github.com/worm128/AI-YinMei) - AI吟美-人工智能主播-Vtuber
 - [zylon-ai/private-gpt](https://github.com/zylon-ai/private-gpt) - Interact with your documents using the power of GPT, 100% privately, no data leaks
-- [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4.
-It solves 12.29% of bugs in the SWE-bench evaluation set (comparable to Devin) and take just 1.5 minutes to run (7x faste
+- [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
+It solves 12.29% of bugs in the SWE-bench evaluation set and takes just 1.5 minutes to run.
 - [httprunner/funplugin](https://github.com/httprunner/funplugin) - HttpRunner function plugin
 - [netease-youdao/QAnything](https://github.com/netease-youdao/QAnything) - Question and Answer based on Anything.
 - [lm-sys/FastChat](https://github.com/lm-sys/FastChat) - An open platform for training, serving, and evaluating large language models.
 Release repo for Vicuna and Chatbot Arena.